Ordina-Group/pycon-nl.org/README.md

 ### Releasing

-Releasing is as simple as pushing/merging to main and merging the PR created by release-please after.
+Releasing is as simple as pushing/merging to main.
+For more information about how older versions of the site are injected, see https://github.com/code-star/event-ops-template.